Hikaru Utada: 2017–2019: Label transfer to Sony Music, Hatsukoi and tour

-2020–present: Bad Mode
+2020–2022: Bad Mode

 On May 8, 2020, Utada released "Time", the theme song for the NTV drama Bishoku Tantei Akechi Goro.
-The single "Darenimo Iwanai" was released on May 29 as the music for a Suntory mineral water campaign, with Utada starring in the commercial.

-In the second episode of Instagram live series Jitaku Kakuri-chu no Hikaru Paisen ni Kike!, Utada confirmed that work was underway on both new Japanese and English songs for the next album, including English versions of the Japanese songs.
+The single "Darenimo Iwanai" was released on May 29 as the tie-in track for Suntory, Utada starring in the commercial.
+In the second episode of the Instagram live series Jitaku Kakuri-chu no Hikaru Paisen ni Kike!, Utada confirmed that work was underway for their next album, including English versions of the Japanese songs.
 On December 3, 2020, it was announced that Takeru Sato and Hikari Mitsushima will star in a Netflix show based on Utada's songs "First Love" and "Hatsukoi".
-The streaming show, titled First Love Hatsukoi, is scheduled to be released in 2022.
+The streaming show, titled First Love, was released in November 2022.
 On December 25, 2020, Utada's official website announced a new single titled "One Last Kiss" as the theme song for the film Evangelion: 3.0+1.0 Thrice Upon a Time.
-The song was later postponed 'until further notice' due to the COVID-19 pandemic, along with the movie.
-The single was released on March 8, 2021, with the release of the film.
+The song was later postponed to March 8, 2021 due to the COVID-19 pandemic.

-Utada sang the theme "Pink Blood" for the 2021 anime To Your Eternity which was released in April.
-She released the single "Kimini Muchuu" for TBS drama series Saiai that November.
+Utada sang the theme "Pink Blood" for the 2021 anime To Your Eternity.
+They released the single "Kimi ni Muchū" for TBS drama series Saiai that November.
 Bad Mode, Utada's eleventh studio album, was released on January 19, 2022.
-Her first bilingual album, Bad Mode includes collaborations with a variety of producers, including Skrillex and Poo Bear, A. G. Cook, and Sam Shepherd.
+Their first bilingual album, Bad Mode includes collaborations with a variety of producers, including Skrillex and Poo Bear, A. G. Cook, and Sam Shepherd.
 The album reached number one on Japan's Oricon and Billboard charts.

-On April 16, 2022, Utada performed at Coachella Valley Music and Arts Festival's main stage, her first time in a music festival in the United States, under the 88rising block.
-She sang a short setlist of old songs including "Simple and Clean", "Automatic", "First Love" and a new song, called T. A studio version of T, featuring rapper Warren Hue, was released in the same day after the concert finished, as part of the 88rising EP Head in the Clouds Forever.

-On June 9, 2022, the concert "Hikaru Utada Live Sessions from Air Studios" was released for streaming on Netflix.
+On April 16, 2022, Utada performed at Coachella Valley Music and Arts Festival's main stage, their first time in a music festival in the United States.
+Their setlist included the tracks "Simple and Clean", "Automatic", "First Love" and a new song, called "T".
+A studio version of "T", featuring rapper Warren Hue, was released as part of the 88rising EP Head in the Clouds Forever.
+On June 9, 2022, the concert Hikaru Utada Live Sessions from Air Studios was released on Netflix.